Recreation Facilities Re-Opening Plan

 Please review the information below for each facility and what is allowed under the current phase.
 Thank you!

 Recreation – REOPENING

-With Governor Baker’s four-phase reopening plan for the Commonwealth now underway, the Town is going to begin opening its open space and recreational facilities over the next several weeks in anticipation of entering Phase 2 of his plan.
-This document provides an outline of what facilities will open during what phase.
+With Governor Baker’s four-phase reopening plan for the Commonwealth underway, the Town has opened its open space and recreational facilities and is now in Phase 3 of this plan.
+This document provides an outline of what facilities will be open during Phase 3.
 Please keep in mind that this is a fluid situation, and while there are dates associated with each phase, there is no guarantee that the Governor moves the State to each stage as quickly as indicated.
 This plan represents the best-case scenario and may be delayed if the public health data requires moving slower.
 There may also be local facilities that cannot open as quickly as the Governor’s plan allows despite the ability to do so, due to our inability to meet the safety requirements corresponding to that phase.
-We will be installing signage at each of these facilities indicating to the public what phase we are in, the basic requirements associated with each phase, and where to learn more about federal, State, and local guidelines.
+We have installed signage at each of these facilities indicating to the public what phase we are in, the basic requirements associated with each phase, and where to learn more about federal, state, and local guidelines.